Discover Nikkei Logo

 comments

-I want to share a little story about my name, Harumi.
-Haru (春) means spring and Mi (美) means beauty, although my dad used to say that my name meant bright spring.
+I’d like to share a short story about my name, Harumi.
+Haru (春) means spring and Mi (美) means beauty, although my father used to say the name means “bright spring.”

-Do you think the meaning of a name influences personality?
+Do you believe that the meaning of a name influences a person’s character?
 I do.
-As a child, I was told that it suited me, that I was cheerful and fresh like spring.
+As a child, I was told that my name suited me, that I was as happy and fresh as the springtime.
 That was always my favorite season of the year.

-But I almost had a very different name.
-My dad told me that I was almost called Naoko, which means obedient child.
-I’m sure after seeing how terrible and naughty I was as a child, he regretted not having used that name on more than one occasion.
-But what happened that made me end up being called Harumi and not Naoko?
-I’ll tell you now.
+But I was almost given a very different name.
+My father told me that he and my mother almost named me Naoko, which means “dutiful girl.”
+I’m sure that after seeing how terrible and naughty I was as a child, more than once they regretted not choosing that name.
+But why did they end up naming me Harumi instead of Naoko?
+I’ll tell you.

-My father, Don Jorge, was a very gallant man when he was young, and had four wives during his life.
-He always longed to have a daughter.
-It was one of his dreams and even many years before I was born, he already had the perfect name for his daughter, she would be called Harumi.
+My father, Don Jorge, was a charming young man and eventually married four times.
+He always yearned for a daughter.
+It was one of his dreams and long before I was born, he had already chosen the perfect name for a daughter: Harumi.

-But fate changed plans again, and her fourth child was born, my brother Yoshiaki, who would bear my father’s Japanese name, which means “warrior general.”
-Only two years later, my mother became pregnant again and gave birth to another boy, who would bear my grandfather's name, Hakaru, which means “calculating thinker.”
+But once again destiny changed their plans.
+His fourth son was born, my brother Yoshiaki, who was given my father’s Japanese name, which means “warrior general.”
+Only two years later, my mother became pregnant again and gave birth to another boy.
+He was given my uncle’s name, Hakaru, which means “calculating thinker.”

-It seemed time to throw in the towel with five children, all boys, and he assumed that the little girl would never come.
-A little later his first granddaughter was born.
-Of course this was a great joy and he suggested to his son that he give her the name he liked so much: Harumi.
+With five sons, it seemed to be time to “throw in the towel,” that a daughter would never arrive.
+Soon his first granddaughter was born.
+Of course that brought him a great deal of joy and he suggested that his son give her the name he loved so dearly: Harumi.

-Who would have imagined that the following year my mother would be expecting again.
-This time it was confirmed, it was a girl!
-However, her granddaughter already had the name Harumi.
-Using the same name for her daughter could cause confusion.
-My father proposed another name, “Naoko,” but my mother flatly refused, her daughter was going to be called Harumi as they had agreed four years ago, there was no namesake that could stop them.
+Who would have imagined that the next year, my mother would become pregnant?
+This time they confirmed it: It was a girl!
+But his granddaughter was already named Harumi and using the same name could cause confusion.
+My father proposed another name, Naoko, but my mother was adamantly opposed.
+Her daughter was going to be named Harumi just as they had agreed years earlier, and the existence of another Harumi wasn’t going to stop her.

-So, after five brothers and a niece with the same name, here I am, Harumi Murakami, that is my name, which was decided long before I was born, before my brothers were born, even before my father got married for the first time.
-That is why it is very important to me, because my father dreamed of my name, but it was my mother who fought for me to have it.
+So after five sons and a granddaughter with the same name, here I am, Harumi Murakami.
+That’s my name, which was decided many years before I was born, before my brothers were born, and even before my father married for the first time.
+My name is very important to me because my father dreamed of it, but my mother fought to make sure it is mine.

 © 2024 Harumi Murakami Giuria